phoenixcoder/system-design-primer/README.md

   In this scenario, these load balancers are servers themselves performing and maintaining the properties above.
 - Computer Pool: These are just your typical plain ol' servers.
 These have been configured to be on the same subnet, and configurations made so they can see each other.
 It's useful if you want the servers to talk to one another, which we'll get into in later examples.
 - Web Server Application: This is like any other web application that services HTTP requests.
 In this scenario, I've developed a [simple web server](https://github.com/phoenixcoder/IntroSystemDesign/blob/master/go/src/simple_web_server.go) using golang that will respond to requests with a simple greeting as to which server responded.

+Each instance that enters into the **Computer Pool** is required to register with the **Load Balancer** before it can begin operations.
+Whenever the **Load Balancer** receives a request, it uses a routing algorithm to send a request to one of the servers in the **Computer Pool**, which can by any of the following:
+- Round Robin (yummmm!): The load is distributed in sequential order.
+If you had 3 servers, the next four requests would run around the triangle: 1 -> 2 -> 3 -> 1.
+- Least Connections: The load balancer keeps a sorted list by least number of connections.
+It distributes the next request to the one doing the least work.
+- Hashing: There's some fancy hash algorithm that maps the next request to its intended destination.
+We can tackle the algorithms for this at a later date.

+Something to highlight here is that the **Load Balancer** is an intermediary between the client who sent the request and the server that's serving it.
+So, remember that there are two side of the connection to consider here: one between the client and load balancer, and the load balancer and server.

 ### Ready to Play?
 #### Running the Example